Springbrook National Park Brisbane | Gold Coast

 Can I bring a caravan?

-There is no caravan camping available on the park.
+There is no caravan camping available in the park.
 The steep, narrow roads prevent caravans from accessing Springbrook plateau.

 Will I get mobile phone service?